PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 captured Swish-residual-closure dictionary and the model-only Swish-QDQ-island owner.
 The retained value has no consumer.

+The immediately following model-only Swish-QDQ-island owner returns five mutation counters and has one production call using its default options.
+Its result is currently discarded between the captured dequant-logistic bridge dictionary and the live-LayoutState InstanceNorm post-Transpose bias owner.
+Strict characterization fixes `_terminal_swish_qdq_island_stats` as its direct result target.

 The terminal Softmax/Transpose-after-NHWC-propagation indexed owner returns one rewrite counter, receives the live Session LayoutState, and has one production occurrence whose result is retained as `_terminal_softmax_transpose_stats`